 About the Artist

 Mer Young is a descendant of Chichimeca and Apache Tribe (Ndé).
-She is an Indigenous published multidisciplinary artist who has created a body of artwork manifested in collages, drawings, paintings, and founder of Mausi Murals public artworks.
-She is a BIPOC activist, steward of land and water and environmental justice advocate.
-Young's artworks aim to inspire, celebrate and elevate Indigenous and Native cultures and to bring about change within Brown and Black communities.
+A multidisciplinary artist, she is a founder of Mausi Murals public artworks and environmental justice advocate.
+Young's artworks celebrate Native cultures to bring about change within Brown and Black communities.

 What is NAGIS?